learn-co-curriculum/ruby-oo-complex-objects-design-principles/README.md

 end
 ```

 In the above method, we are using an if/elsif statement to determine what kind of discount a user has, if any, and then doing some math to calculate the appropriate total.
 In order to take a discount into account, we are using six lines of code every time we checkout a user!
 That's a lot of repetition.
 Additionally, what if our application needs to apply coupons to a user's total *before* they checkout?
-Maybe our client has decided to give their user's 20% on their current total if they refer a friend to the site.
+Maybe our client has decided to give their users 20% on their current total if they refer a friend to the site.
 We would have to use the same if/elsif statement elsewhere in our code.
 That's a lot of code to constantly re-type.

 **Top-Tip:** If you find yourself copy/pasting the same lines of code more than three times in order to re-use it throughout your program, consider it a "code smell".
 A code smell is a sign that you should refactor.